AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/edit-tasks.md

    >[!NOTE]
    >
    >Depending on how your Workfront administrator set the permissions for the sections in your custom form, not everyone can view or edit the same fields on a given custom form.
-The permissions to edit fields within a section of a custom form depend on the permissions you have on the task itself. ```For information about setting task permissions, see [Share a task in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/share-a-task.md).```
+The permissions to edit fields within a section of a custom form depend on the permissions you have on the task itself. ```For information about setting task permissions, see [Share a task](../../../workfront-basics/grant-and-request-access-to-objects/share-a-task.md).```

 1. Click&nbsp;**Save** or continue with the following sections.